Katadyn BeFree Overview

 Where to Buy Katadyn BeFree Water Bottle Filter

-We tested the Katadyn BeFree water filter bottle, which is the only model on the market!
-The bottle is .6 L and collapsible.
-The filter screws into the top and can be purchased separately for $25 MSRP.
-Hydrapak also makes the Seeker reservoirs, which are compatible with the BeFree filter, and come in 2 L and 3 L sizes (at the time of publishing).
-You’ll find the full Katadyn BeFree water filter bottle below.
+We tested the Katadyn BeFree water filter bottle in the 600 ml form factor.
+Katadyn also now makes a 1 L and 3 L version.
+All the bottles are still collapsible, and the filter screws into any of them.
+The filter can be purchased separately for $25 MSRP.
+Hydrapak also makes the Seeker reservoirs, which are compatible with the BeFree filter, and come in 2 L and 3 L sizes.